Communication is key

 Companies may be interested in providing financial support to a team if the project aligns with their interests.
 Teams may offer brand exposure based on the level of financial support on places such as their wikis, T-shirts, or presentations.
 Put your team's branding and communication materials to work to tell a compelling story that will align with the company's interests.

 iGEM Partner Special Offers

 The iGEM Foundation is supported by various sponsors.
 We work every year on getting special offers for our iGEM teams.
 Check our iGEM 2019 Partners Page page for the latest funding opportunities, special offers and discounts.
-(More information coming in 2019)
+(More information coming soon)